2006 Gay Games: Broadcast and coverage

 The 2006 Gay Games received an unprecedented level of media coverage, both ahead of and during the Games.
 The games benefited from its leadership's media connections, with Baim being the founder and producer of the Windy City Times and Boyer being a prominent Chicago public relations manager.
 Early into the planning of the games, media sponsorship from 67 companies and media outlets secured US$7 million of advertising and editorial space.

 The games were to be exclusively aired on the Q Television Network after they signed an exclusive deal with the Chicago organizers worth $3.2 million.
 QTV had agreed to make their broadcasts available in over 150 markets worldwide.
 This deal later fell through though, and the games were instead covered through a number of media outlets.

 The games received coverage on CNN, NBC's The Today Show, and The Weather Channel.
 700 media representatives from 250 different outlets were awarded credentials during the games.
 Local papers featured front-page coverage of the Games.
 Fleishman-Hillard donated time and expertise to make sure that stories covering the games were published in Europe, South Africa, Australia, and the US.
 Major media sponsors of these games included Sirius XM Radio, Logo TV, The New York Times, Out.com and Gay.com.
 Additionally, local Chicago newspapers, such as the Chicago Sun-Times and the Chicago Free Press, served as sponsors.

 Sponsors

 The Gay Games received an unprecedented level of corporate sponsorship for its 2006 edition.
 Among the more than 300 sponsors that provided financial contributions and in-kind support to the Games were American Airlines, PepsiCo, Glaxo, Orbitz, Viacom's Logo TV channel, Sirius XM, ESPN, Ernst & Young and Chicago-based companies like Kraft and Walgreens.

-Individual sponsorship ranged from between $500 to over $1 million.
+Individual sponsorship ranged from $500 to over $1 million.

 Legacy

 The games were the first in over 20 years to make a profit.

 The games were estimated to have between a $50 and $80 million financial impact on the host city.

-Chicago would go on to launch an, ultimately unsuccessful, bid for the 2016 Summer Olympics.
+Chicago later launched an, ultimately unsuccessful, bid for the 2016 Summer Olympics.
 It was felt that Chicago's experience hosting the Gay Games might boost its chances of winning its Olympic bid.